-In the field effectiveness and safety study, 66 dogs were treated with vetsulin[®].
+Dogs in the field effectiveness and safety study, 66 dogs were treated with vetsulin®.
 Sixty-two dogs were included in the assessment of safety.
-Hypoglycemia (defined as blood glucose < 50 mg/dL) with or without associated clinical signs occurred in 35.5% (22/62) of the dogs at various times during the study.
+Hypoglycemia (defined as blood glucose < 50 mg/dL) with or without associated clinical signs occurred in 55.5% (22/62) of the dogs at various times during the study.
 Clinical signs of hypoglycemia were generally mild in nature (described as weakness, lethargy, stumbling, falling down, and/or depression).
 Disorientation and collapse were reported less frequently and occurred in 16.1% (10/62) of the dogs.
 Two dogs had a seizure and one dog died during the seizure.
-Although never confirmed, the presumptive diagnosis was hypoglycemia-induced seizures.
+Although never confirmed, the presumptive idiagnosis was hypoglycemia-induced seizures.
 In the rest of the dogs, hypoglycemia resolved with appropriate therapy and adjustments in insulin dosage.
-Seven owners recorded the following forms: swollen, painful, sore, and a bleb under the skin.
+Seven owners recorded the following observations about the injection site on the home monitoring forms: swollen, painful, sore, and a bleb under the skin.

-The following clinical observations occurred in the field study following treatment with vetsulin[®] and may be directly attributed to the drug or may be secondary to the diabetic state or other underlying conditions in the dogs: hematuria, vomiting, diarrhea, pancreatitis, non-specific hepatopathy/pancreatitis, development of cataracts, and urinary tract infections.
+The following clinical observations occurred in the field study following treatment with vetsulin® and may be directly attributed to the drug or may be secondary to the diabetic state or other underlying conditions in the dogs: hematuria, vomiting, diarrhea, pancreatitis, non-specific hepatopathy/pancreatitis, development of cataracts, and urinary tract infections.